Table of Contents

 The captain should remain in the meeting for the entirety of the event and should not be performing other roles, including facilitation, presentation or active participation.
 This allows them to focus on watching for and addressing safety, security and technical issues that may disrupt the event.

 Please arrive a few minutes in advance of the start time so that we can start on time.
-Some sessions have a waiting room – you'll be granted access momentarily.

-All events will start with all attendees set to mute to keep ambient sound down as the host begins the event.
+Some events will start with all attendees set to mute to keep ambient sound down as the host begins the event.
 Depending on the format of the event, you may be able to unmute yourself to speak or ask a question at any time.

 You can join any event with your video turned off, or turn it off at any time during the event.

-Please join the Slack channel for the event for ongoing conversation, and feel free to use the built-in chat in the meeting tool for questions and introductions during the event.
+Feel free to use the built-in chat in the meeting tool for questions and introductions during the event.

 The host may assign you to a breakout meeting via link, and ask everyone to return to the central meeting together once the breakout portion is done.
 The host will let everyone know the format of the breakout, but generally, do not feel obligated to chat with others in your group.
 Take it as a moment for a bio break if you need to!

 We want to create a fully accessible space online for all of our community members.
-If you require captioning, sign-language interpretation, or another accommodation, please contact us a week before your class or event.
+If you require live captioning, sign-language interpretation, or another accommodation, please contact us a week before your class or event.
 We hope to eventually be able to offer captioning by default at all of our online workshops.